 Pre-storage incubation can not improve, but can maintain hatchability.
 Therefore it starts to make sense using this technique, if eggs are scheduled for a storage period which leads to a noticeable decline in hatchability.
 This depends on the local conditions of the flock and the storage1.
 Pre-storage incubation gives best result when it is done with fresh eggs up to two days after lay.

-Hatching eggs need to be disinfected, as micro organisms multiply rapidly in the When the birds aren’t feeling warm they will get together to increase the temperature as a group. and humid climate of a hatchery.
+Hatching eggs need to be disinfected, as micro organisms multiply rapidly in the warm and humid climate of a hatchery.
 A widely used method is fumigation with formalin.
 However this is no longer recommended as it is harmful to the embryo, increasing early embryonic death, and it is hazardous to human health.
 Especially Nick Chick / Super Nick is susceptible to formalin.

 When using formalin keep in mind: